 Until recently, I had a Brand One Powermeter to measure PG&E Meter, PV system and my AC.
 It was bulky, unreliable, and impossible to reprogram.
 In other words, it was a poor and expensive solution.
 That said, I still got some data and reasonable graphs from it as per this earlier blog post.

 But let's be honest, I really didn't like that monitor and wanted to ditch it.
 After some research, the ECM1240 is the best feature/cost ratio power monitoring device I found.
-You can read about it on the brultech ECM1240 page.
+You can read about it on the brultech ECM1240 page and buy it here.

 Why is it better than the alternatives?

 you can monitor 7 (!) channels plus voltage for less than $200

 you can use multiple devices to monitor more than 7 channels (I monitor 20 in my panel)

 it comes with multiple CTs to chose from, from highly accurate high current split CTs or TTs to small quarter sized CTs that are appropriate for monitoring all your smaller loads behind each of your circuit breakers

 you can monitor let's say 6 circuit breakers as one channel (like 'all lights').